 - Basilica Cistern

-A few metres from Hagia Sophia is this huge cistern built under the city.
-Also built in the year 532, it is again very impressive as anything built so many years ago is still on foot, and underground!
+A few metres from Hagia Sophia is this huge cistern built under the city around 532.
+It is very impressive how built so many years ago is still on foot, and underground!
 Rainwater was collected here and supplied certain buildings of the city.
-The place is well decorated, with lighting that dramatize it.
-And if you’ve read Dan Brown’s books or saw the last movie you will remember this place.
-Cistern Basilica opens at 9 pm and the entrance fee 2nd TL ($5 usd).

 - Topkapi Palace